top of page

 Empowering Middlemen - Not Clubs & Athletes

-The Coming Rebalance
+The Rebalance Has Already Started.

+The implications are significant.
+As digital engagement continues to grow, the gap between where value is created and where it is captured will only widen.
 At the same time, expectations are changing.
 Fans increasingly expect more personalised, direct, and meaningful interactions with the clubs they support.
 The current model is not designed to deliver this.

-The next phase of digital transformation in sports is not about more apps or better content, it is about infrastructure, and three major forces are driving this shift:
+What we are seeing is not simply a technological shift, but a structural one.
+The next phase of digital transformation in sport is not about more apps or better content.
+It is about infrastructure - and four major forces are driving this shift:

 1. AI and Automation

-2. Data Ownership and Identity
+2. Data Models, Data Ownership and Identity

 3. New Digital Economies